forrestywang/DS_Projects/Music Decision Tree/README.md

 ### Making and cleaning the data frame

 The goal of machine learning models is to use data from independent variables to predict the result of a dependent variable.
-By splitting up the original data frame into its dependent and independent variables, I can now use them to train the model.
+By splitting up the original data frame into its dependent and independent variables, I could now use them to train the model.
 I accomplished this using `pandas`' `read_csv()` method to extract data from the .csv file.

 <br>